toorajhelmi/zadoox/code/packages/backend/RAILWAY_SETUP.md

 - This is your backend API URL
 - Use this in web app environment variables: `NEXT_PUBLIC_API_URL`

-## Alternative: Railway GitHub Integration (Simpler)
+## Railway GitHub Integration (Recommended - Currently Used)

-Instead of using GitHub Actions, you can use Railway's built-in GitHub integration:
+✅ **You're using Railway's GitHub integration** (recommended approach)

 1. Railway will auto-deploy on every push to `main`
-2. No GitHub Actions workflow needed
+2. No GitHub Actions deployment step needed
-3. Simpler setup, less control
+3. Simpler setup, Railway handles builds and deployments automatically

-**To use this:**
+4. GitHub Actions workflow still runs migrations before Railway deployment

+**How it works:**
-- Just connect Railway to GitHub (step 1 above)
+- Railway watches your GitHub repository
+- On push to `main`, Railway automatically:
+  - Pulls the latest code
+  - Runs the build (as configured in Railway dashboard)
-- Railway handles the rest automatically
+  - Deploys the service
-- Skip steps 4 and 5
+- The GitHub Actions workflow (`deploy.yml`) runs database migrations first, then Railway deploys

+**Note:** If you want to use GitHub Actions for deployment instead:
+- You would need to add `RAILWAY_TOKEN` secret to GitHub
+- Uncomment the Railway deployment step in `.github/workflows/deploy.yml`
+- This would result in Railway deploying twice (once via integration, once via GitHub Actions)

 ## Troubleshooting